keshm2/keshm2/README.md

 ---

+## About me

-## Hi, I'm Kesh
+Hi, I'm Kesh!

-I'm a junior Informatics student at UW interested in software engineering, applied AI, and cybersecurity.
-I like building things that actually work and solve real problems — not just toy projects.
+I'm a junior Informatics student at UW interested in software engineering and cybersecurity/networking.
+I'm currently looking for 2026/2027 off-season internships in either field.
+You can email me at keshm@uw.edu.

-Right now I'm messing around with LoRA fine-tuning open-source LLMs (Llama 3/4), building RAG systems with vector databases, and working on Discord bots that handle chores and Canvas assignment reminders.
-On the security side I've built a password manager with role-based access control and worked through a lot of the common web vulnerabilities hands-on — SQL injection, CSRF, auth bypass, that kind of stuff.
+Currently, I work at KredosAi as a Software Development Intern, where I work with LoRA fine-tuning open-source LLMs, building RAG systems with vector databases, and working on Discord bots that do real world tasks such as reminding when assignments are due.
+On the security side I've built a password manager with role-based access control and worked through a lot of the common web vulnerabilities hands-on.
+These include SQL injection, CSRF, auth bypass, and JS injection.

-My go-to language is Python but I also use C++, JavaScript, PHP, and SQL pretty regularly.
-I've got experience with Docker, Nginx, MySQL, and SQLite.
 Always looking for opportunities to work on something meaningful and ship real software.

 ---